kwalski/graphql-fastify/README.md

         return  {
     	     schema: schema,
     		 rootValue: resolver,
-    	     context: {auth}
+    	     contextValue: {auth}
          }
     });

-This way, `context.auth` is accessible to resolver functions where you can retrieve data based on user's scope/permissions.
+This way, `context.auth` is accessible to resolver functions (see signature below), allowing you to check user's scope/permissions before proceeding.
+For convenience, you may set fastify and/or db connection on context s

 ### schema